axcore/decoshelves/README.rst

 This mod provides (as standard) bookshelves made out of about forty different materials.
 A few of them use animated textures.

-Each bookshelf come in two varities: the ordinary version, and a lockable version (with glass doors).
+Each bookshelf come in two varieties: the ordinary version, and a lockable version (with glass doors).
 Skeleton keys from default can be used with the lockable version.

 The craft recipe for the ordinary version is: